-The Unicode Standard is fully compatible with the international standard ISO/IEC 10646-1:2000, Information Technology-Universal Multiple-Octet Coded Character Set (UCS)- Part 1: Architecture and Basic Multilingual Plane, which is also known as the Universal Character Set (UCS).
+The Unicode Standard is fully conformant with the International Standard ISO/IEC 10646:2003, Information Technology-Universal Multiple-Octet Coded Character Set (UCS)-Architecture and Basic Multilingual Plane, Supplementary Planes, known as the Universal Character Set (UCS).

 During 1991, the Unicode Consortium and the International Organization for Standardization (ISO) recognized that a single, universal character code was highly desirable.
 A formal convergence of the two standards was negotiated, and their repertoires were merged into a single character encoding in January 1992.
 Since then, close cooperation and formal liaison between the committees have ensured that all additions to either standard are coordinated and kept synchronized, so that the two standards maintain exactly the same character repertoire and encoding.

-Version 3.0 of the Unicode Standard is code-for-code identical to ISO/IEC 10646-1:2000.
+Version 4.0 of the Unicode Standard is code-for-code identical to ISO/IEC 10646:2003.
 This code-for-code identity holds true for all encoded characters in the two standards, including the East Asian (Han) ideographic characters.
-ISO/IEC 10646 provides character names and code values; the Unicode Standard provides the same names and code values plus important implementation algorithms, properties, and other useful semantic information.
+ISO/IEC 10646 provides character names and code points; the Unicode Standard provides the same names and code points plus important implementation algorithms, properties, and other useful semantic information.

-For details about the Unicode Standard and ISO/IEC 10646, see Appendix C, Relationship to ISO/IEC 10646, and Appendix D, Changes from Unicode Version 2.0.
+For details about the relationship between Unicode Standard and ISO/IEC 10646, and how Unicode implementations are conformant to ISO/IEC 10646, see Appendix C, Relationship to ISO/IEC 10646, and Appendix D, Changes from Unicode Version 3.0.